 Unfortunately, he would never get there.

-In 24 years time Albert had managed to drive 1,610,000 miles and this in itself is a pretty astonishing feat, but there was a really big catch.
-All of the vehicles above had managed to drive 1m, 2m even 3m with very few replacements.
+Over the next 24 years, Albert managed to drive 1,610,000 miles.
+This in itself is a pretty astonishing feat, but there was a really big catch.
+All of the vehicles above had managed to drive 1 million, 2 million, or even 3 million miles with very few replacements.

-In addition to the absolutely obscene number of engine replacements (7!), and 3 transmissions (actually, that's not bad), Albert had kept records of not only his tire consumption, but gasoline and general maintenance costs as well.
-He says he went through over 35,600 gallons of gas just getting to the million mile mark and over $38,000 in maintenance costs!
+In addition to the absolutely obscene number of engine replacements and 3 transmissions (actually, that's not bad), Albert kept records of not only his tire usage, but gasoline and general maintenance costs as well.
+He says he went through over 35,600 gallons of gas just getting to the million mile mark and spent over $38,000 on maintenance!

 Chet didn't drive for a living, he drove because he enjoyed it.
 He would take trips from his Kansas home across the country and back, multiple times.
 He was definitely at home on the road.